Phoenicians and wine: Tell el-Burak

-The Marsala shipwreck
+Marsala shipwreck

 The Marsala Ship is the earliest warship known from archeological evidence.
 It is a wreck discovered in 1971 in an area called Punta Scario in the harbor of Marsala in western Sicily, Italy, near the Aegadian Islands.
 The Marsala Ship's "nationality" was painted on the sides with letters by its Punic builders from Carthage.
 The warship carried small cups and bowls for individual servings and wine amphorae of miscellaneous shapes.
 The remains of marijuana stems — which may have been chewed by the oarsmen — were also found in the wreck.

-The Tanit and Elissa shipwrecks
+Tanit and Elissa shipwrecks

 Beginning in 1997, a U.S. Naval research submarine, American submarine NR-1, at a depth of 1,200 feet, gained grainy video of what appeared to be two outlines of ships.
 After seeing this video, Robert Ballard, the founder of the Titanic, used similar techniques along with years of expertise to lead an expedition to what he believed to be Phoenician ships carrying wine.
 Lawrence Stager, a Harvard University archaeologist, joined the expedition in 1999 thirty miles off the shore of Israel.
 Larry was hesitant at first due to the possibility of them being Byzantine, which is not worth the trouble, instead of the coveted Iron Age Phoenician ships that are not well studied.
 Working together, their gamble paid off when they realized the importance of their finds.

 The Tanit and the Elissa ships were both found upright and in great condition for research thanks to the presence of cold water at that depth and the absence of sediment.
 These shipwrecks are the most ancient discovered in the deep sea, marking the first Iron Age vessels uncovered in the Mediterranean and the earliest Phoenician ships located globally.
 Ballard devised a meticulous strategy aimed at surveying, planning, and photographing the two most ancient shipwrecks.
 His paramount objective was to gather essential details-including size, age, cargo type, home port, intended route, destination, cause of shipwreck, and the cargo's economic significance within Mediterranean networks- while disturbing sites as minimally as possible.